Student Experience

 Location: Msgr.
 O’Dwyer Retreat House

-When standing in the shadow of racial injustice, what does it mean to be a neighbor in 2024?
-The Neighbors Retreat, sponsored by our Office of Diversity, Equity, and Inclusion, will create a space for students to explore spiritually and socially how we can respond as people of faith to racial injustice in all its forms.
+When standing in the shadow of racial injustice, what does it mean to be a neighbor?
+Who are we as neighbors, who are our neighbors, what does our neighborhood look like regionally and worldwide.
+The fourth Neighbors Retreat, sponsored by Loyola Blakefield’s Office of Diversity, will create a space for students to explore spiritually and socially how we can respond as a people of faith to racial injustice in all its forms.

 Contact